Originate/create-originate-app/template/DEVELOPING/environment-variables.md

 into version control that can be overridden by `.local` files that are not in version control.

-In development and testing you probably want to use `.env` files, keeping private settings in `.env.*.local` files.
-In production you can use `.env.production`, or you can set variables by other means.
+In development and testing you probably want to use `.env.*` files, keeping private settings in `.env.*.local` files.
+In production you can use `.env` and `.env.production`, or you can set variables by other means.

 Another feature of @next/env is the ability to interpolate variables.
 For example,